beeware/Python-Apple-support/README.rst

 ====================

-This is a meta-package for building a version of Python that can be embedded into a macOS, iOS, tvOS, watchOS, or visionOS project.
+This is a meta-package for building a version of Python that can be embedded into a macOS, iOS, tvOS, watchOS project.

 **This branch builds a packaged version of Python 3.13**.
 Other Python versions are available by cloning other branches of the main